Using Content Security Policy (CSP) to secure web applications

 });

-Even after typical injection vectors have been blocked, attackers might still achieve script execution if dynamically evaluated code is used.
-This is why CSP also blocks all string evaluation functionality by default, including eval(), new Function(), setTimeout([string]), and similar constructs.
+Even assuming those typical injection vectors have been blocked, attackers might still achieve script execution if a site uses dynamically evaluated code.
+This is why enabling CSP also blocks all string evaluation functionality by default, including eval(), new Function([string]), setTimeout([string]), and similar constructs.
 This enforces several changes to coding practices, including the use of JSON.parse() instead of eval() for parsing JSON data.

-Similar to unsafe-inline, you can use the unsafe-eval keyword to allow code evaluation for some or all origins.
+Similar to unsafe-inline, you can use the unsafe-eval keyword for backwards compatibility to allow code evaluation for some or all origins.
 Again, this is against best practice for modern code, and should only be used for legacy code that can’t be refactored.

-If you absolutely need to make an exception for some legacy inline code that can’t be moved out to separate file, CSP provides two features to allow specific code blocks without resorting to unsafe-inline.
-To whitelist a specific piece of code, you can use either a nonce (unique one-time identifier) for a <script> tag or use a cryptographic hash for the code itself.
+If you absolutely need to use some legacy inline code that can’t be moved out to separate file, CSP provides two features to safely allow only specific code blocks without resorting to a global unsafe-inline.
+To whitelist a specific piece of code, you can use either a nonce (unique one-time identifier) to identify and allow only a specific <script> tag or provide a cryptographic hash corresponding to the code itself.
 You can then specify the nonce or hash in your script-src directive to allow that piece of inline code.

-By definition, a nonce is a “number used once”, so it must be randomly generated for each page load.
-To use a script nonce, specify it in the <script> tag using the nonce attribute and also add it to the script-src directive, prefixing the value with nonce-.
-For example, you might have some legacy code:
+As the name indicates, a nonce is a “number used once,” so it must be randomly generated for each page load.
+To use a script nonce, put it in the nonce attribute of a <script> tag and also add it to the script-src directive, prefixing the value with nonce-, for example:

 <script nonce="uG2bsk6JIH923nsvp01n24KE">